CrispenGari/RE-python/README.md

 > Flags should be used first in the expression string.

+#### 5.8 re.finditer(pattern, string, flags=0)

+> Return an iterator yielding MatchObject instances over all non-overlapping matches for the RE pattern in string.

 ### Code Examples

 The code examples are found in the `re.ipynb` file